memoria-io/memoria-io.github.io/public/products/argon.md

 # Project Argon

-## Product Brief
+### Overview

 **Composable Infrastructure Stack for Distributed Systems**

 Project Argon is a layered, modular Infrastructure as Code (IaC) toolkit built for running microservices across environments—from bare metal to production Kubernetes.
 It automates the entire stack, including virtualization, container orchestration, platform tooling, and GitOps-based application delivery.

 Inspired by real-world needs, it provides a composable alternative to public cloud platforms for teams looking to self-host, reduce costs, or retain infrastructure control using platforms like DigitalOcean—while staying compatible with any managed Kubernetes provider.
-Each layer of Argon can be used selectively, enabling infrastructure setups ranging from full control (bare metal) to hybrid models (DigitalOcean, Vultr, Hetzner) or outer-layer GitOps overlays on top of fully managed services (like AWS EKS).
+Each layer of Argon can be used selectively, enabling infrastructure setups ranging from full control (baremetal) to hybrid models (DigitalOcean, Vultr, Hetzner) or outer-layer GitOps overlays on top of fully managed services (like AWS EKS).

+### Current State

 > Project Argon is currently in **alpha release**—actively tested while not yet production-hardened, it’s available for early access, technical evaluation, and collaboration.
 Teams interested in using or shaping the roadmap are welcome to [get in touch](/contact).

 ---

-## Overview

 **Build fully functional, production-ready environments from scratch—automatically.**